poolifier/poolifier/README.md

 ## API

-### `pool = new FixedThreadPool(numThreads, filePath, opts)`
+### `pool = new FixedThreadPool/FixedClusterPool(numberOfThreads/numberOfWorkers, filePath, opts)`

-`numThreads` (mandatory) Num of threads for this worker pool
+`numberOfThreads/numberOfWorkers` (mandatory) Num of workers for this worker pool
 `filePath` (mandatory) Path to a file with a worker implementation
 `opts` (optional) An object with these properties :

-- `errorHandler` - A function that will listen for error event on each worker thread
+- `errorHandler` - A function that will listen for error event on each worker
-- `onlineHandler` - A function that will listen for online event on each worker thread
+- `onlineHandler` - A function that will listen for online event on each worker
-- `exitHandler` - A function that will listen for exit event on each worker thread
+- `exitHandler` - A function that will listen for exit event on each worker
 - `maxTasks` - This is just to avoid not useful warnings message, is used to set [maxListeners](https://nodejs.org/dist/latest-v12.x/docs/api/events.html#events_emitter_setmaxlisteners_n) on event emitters (workers are event emitters)

-### `pool = new DynamicThreadPool(min, max, filePath, opts)`
+### `pool = new DynamicThreadPool/DynamicClusterPool(min, max, filePath, opts)`

-`min` (mandatory) Same as FixedThreadPool numThreads, this number of threads will be always active
+`min` (mandatory) Same as FixedThreadPool/FixedClusterPool numberOfThreads/numberOfWorkers, this number of workers will be always active
-`max` (mandatory) Max number of workers that this pool can contain, the new created threads will die after a threshold (default is 1 minute, you can override it in your worker implementation).
+`max` (mandatory) Max number of workers that this pool can contain, the new created workers will die after a threshold (default is 1 minute, you can override it in your worker implementation).
-`filePath` (mandatory) Same as FixedThreadPool
+`filePath` (mandatory) Same as FixedThreadPool/FixedClusterPool
-`opts` (optional) Same as FixedThreadPool
+`opts` (optional) Same as FixedThreadPool/FixedClusterPool

 ### `pool.execute(data)`